Home Health Diabetes Diabetic Ketoacidosis

 Recognizing & Treating DKA Symptoms

-A high ketone level is a clear indication that your diabetes is not under control, making it essential for diabetics to recognize diabetic ketoacidosis symptoms.
-These can appear quickly, with initial symptoms showing up in as little as 24 hours.
-DKA symptoms are sometimes a person’s first indication that they have diabetes.
+A high ketone level indicates that your diabetes is not under control.
+Therefore, it is important for people with diabetes to recognize the symptoms of diabetic ketoacidosis.
+These can appear quickly, with initial symptoms sometimes appearing within the first 24 hours.

 Initial DKA Signs and Symptoms